tveneto1/dida425cmsproject/README.md

 It allows **administrators** to manage users and permissions, while **content editors** can upload and manage slides that appear on the display interface.
 The system provides a secure and efficient way to handle digital display content for multiple users.

+**Note:** this project is still in development, so parts of this file are subject to change.

 ##  Features